 A call for small proposals on mathematical and statistical challenges has now closed.

-A second call for proposals on mathematical and statistical challenges is open until 10 September 2019.
+A second call for proposals on mathematical and statistical challenges has now closed.

 Two further funding calls led by AHRC - external link - have now closed.